 Aphorism 89 from Francis Bacon's Novum Organum or True Directions Concerning Interpretation of Nature, 1620.
-Bacon, a sincere and devout Christian, wrote this tract in defense of empirical science against both the futile speculations of the Scholastic (Aristotelian) philosophers and the 'blind and immoderate zeal of religion' at the beginning of the modern scientific age which he himself helped to usher in.
+Bacon, a sincere Christian, wrote this tract in defense of empirical science against both the futile speculations of the Scholastic (Aristotelian) philosophers and the 'blind and immoderate zeal of religion' at the beginning of the modern scientific age which he himself helped to usher in.
 It provides a brilliant example of the integrated view of science and Christian faith of a true "Renaissance man" before the problems of modernity arose.

 "Neither is it to be forgotten that in every age Natural Philosophy [science] has had a troublesome adversary and hard to deal with; namely, superstition, and the blind and immoderate zeal of religion.
 For we see among the Greeks that those who first proposed to men's then uninitiated ears the natural causes for thunder and storms, were thereupon found guilty of impiety.
 Nor was much more forbearance shown by some of the ancient fathers of the Christian church to those who on most convincing grounds (such as no one in his senses would now think of contradicting) maintained that the earth was round, and of consequence asserted the existence of the antipodes.